sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Taxonomy Terms (Pro) - Implemented styling options for 1st and 2nd level of Child Term Elements.
 This new functionality allows users to customize the appearance of Child Term Elements at different hierarchical levels, providing greater design flexibility and control.
 * Feature: Content Carousel (Pro) - Implemented 'Image Border Radius' option.
 This new functionality allows users to specify the border radius for images within the widget, enabling them to create rounded or custom-shaped images for a more visually appealing design.
 * Feature: Coverflow Carousel (Pro) - Implemented 'Custom Navigation Arrows' option.
 This new functionality allows users to customize the navigation arrows used within the widget, enabling them to use custom-designed arrows for a more personalized look and feel.
-* Feature: One Page Scroll Navigation (Pro) - Enhanced widget flexibility to support other sections apart from the one with the tag <section>.
+* Feature: One Page Scroll Navigation (Pro) - Enhanced widget flexibility to support other sections apart from the one with the tag &lt;section&gt;.
 This improvement expands compatibility with different section types, providing users with more options for integrating the widget into their website layouts.
 * Change: Animated Icon Box (Pro) - Replaced old font edit option with new typography and color options for enhanced customization and design control.
 * Change: Call To Action Button (Free) - Moved ripple 'Transition Timing' from Button Icon to Button Icon tab and renamed it to 'Ripple Timing' for improved organization and clarity.